khiav223577/active_model_cachers/README.md

 ## Compare with [identity_cache](https://github.com/Shopify/identity_cache)

 `active_model_cachers` allows you to specify what to cache and when to expire those caches, so that you can cache raw sql query results, time-consuming methods, responses of requests, and so on.
-It also supports AR associations/attibutes (has_many, has_one, belongs_to) and secondary indexes.
+It also supports AR associations/attributes (has_many, has_one, belongs_to) and secondary indexes.

-`identity_cache` focuses on AR, and doesn't have the flexibility to specify the query.`identity_cache` has more features for caching AR associations/attibutes.
-Some of these feature are: Caching attibutes by multiple keys, embedding associations to load data in one fetch, non-unique secondary indexes, and caching polymorphic associations.
+`identity_cache` focuses on AR, and doesn't have the flexibility to specify the query.`identity_cache` has more features for caching AR associations/attributes.
+Some of these feature are: Caching attributes by multiple keys, embedding associations to load data in one fetch, non-unique secondary indexes, and caching polymorphic associations.

 Another important difference is that `active_model_cachers` encapsulates methods to `cacher`, while `identity_cache` adds a number of `fetch_*` method to `AR` directly, therefore it's more possible to have method name collision when using `identity_cache`.